Xper1ment/My-Halite-Bot/README.md

 # My-Halite-Bot
-My version of halite bot using python and using to explore more about machine learning
+My version of halite bot and to use it for more about machine learning